What is a Tech Suit

 There are some excellent budget tech suits on the market that stay under $120 and provide many of the same performance-enhancing features as the elite suits.
 Racing suits for younger age group swimmers are also significantly cheaper, with USA Swimming mandating in September 2020 that “elite” tech suits were not appropriate for 12-and-under swimmers.

-To see which suits are legal for younger swimmers, check out this article on the best 12-and-under tech suits.
+To see which suits are legal for younger swimmers, here is a review of the most popular 12-and-under tech suits.

 Training suits are much more affordable, retailing from $20 for a basic men’s swim brief up to $80 for some of the more popular one-piece swimsuits for women.